-In the almost 10 years that I've been keeping this website I've received hundreds, if not thousands, of emails requesting recipes that we didn't have (and many we did have).
+In the almost 10 years that I've been keeping this website, I've received hundreds, if not thousands, of emails requesting recipes that we didn't have (and many we did have).
 I love getting these requests for new recipes - they are like meandering paths to exploring the richness of our cuisine, and I've discovered many new dishes this way.

-The chicken at the restaurants is roasted over a charcoal fire, but in this recipe, we'll give you an option that can be prepared using a regular oven.
+As I mentioned above, this dish is usually bought at a local restaurant.
+Their recipe is not common knowledge, but I can make an educated guess as to its ingredients and preparation.
+The chicken at the restaurants is roasted over a charcoal fire, but in this pollo horneado recipe, we'll give you an option that can be prepared using a regular oven.

 - 1 tablespoon of salt